Arthur Purchas

-Arthur Guyon Purchas (27 September 1821 – 28 May 1906) was a clergyman, missionary, surgeon, musician, engineer, inventor, pioneer, geologist and botanist born in the Wye Valley, Wales, who lived most of his life in Auckland, New Zealand.
+Arthur Guyon Purchas (27 September 1821 – 28 May 1906) was a clergyman, missionary, surgeon, musician, engineer, inventor, pioneer, geologist and botanist born at St. Arvans in the Wye Valley, Monmouthshire, Wales, who lived most of his life in Auckland, New Zealand.
 He was the father of fourteen children and an important figure during British colonisation of New Zealand, described as an 'amazingly versatile colonist'.

 Early life

-Purchas was born in Wye Valley, Monmouthshire, Wales on 27 September 1821.
+Purchas was born at St. Arvans in the Wye Valley, Monmouthshire, Wales, on 27 September 1821.

 In 1836, he was apprenticed to a doctor.
 He began studying at Guy's Hospital in London, England in 1839 under doctors Addison and Bright, gaining his M.R.C.S. and L.S.A. after three years on 29 September 1842.
 He was subsequently appointed resident surgeon at Southern and Toxteth Hospital in Liverpool.
 While studying, Purchas heard about possible missionary work in New Zealand from Bishop George Selwyn.